selivan/selivan.github.io/_drafts/my-live-linux-for-thin-client.md

 The `virtualbox-guest-utils` service should be running on the virtual machine, for shared folders to work.
 In addition, you need a boot manager(`grub`), mandatory for a machine with disk and useless for network boot client.
 I solved this problems by excluding this packages files from build, so they do not affect the size of resulting image.

 Besides, Vagrant requires working ssh, that allows login for a user with Vagrant generated key.
 I exclude the vagrant user's home folder with that key.
-You can put ssh key for ubuntu user - that one is used for work - into it's home folder.
+You can put ssh key for ubuntu user - that one is used for work - into it's home directory.

 And Vagrant generates network interfaces configuration, that won't work on real machine.
 So I have to swap `interfaces` file during the build, and I created a script, that on real machine generates `interfaces` config with all available interfaces configured with DHCP.